celer/hopjs/README.md

  - Curl can't save session cookies so some shell tests won't work
  - Need to add SSL support
  - Need to add dev key support
+ - Figure out a way for unit tests to save intermediate results for later usage or comparison
  - Add more tests